 To the amazement of the Fairies and Elves in August 2016, this big bald giant head arrived in the Fairy Garden, in September it got big eyes in order to keep an eye on all the comings and goings in the Fairy Garden.
 As time went on it grew a fine head of green hair.

 Now it was time to give this big head a name, so the Fairies and Elves sent out a request on their Facebook page, asking children to name the green giant head.
 Of course the names came flooding in, names like Humfrey, Gooper, Foster, Bumpy, Peek, Freddy, Flumps, Milo, Chester, Elliot, Paul, Sheldon, Grover, Sod, Duddkes, Millie, Gabo and Olaf to name but a few.
 Dugie proved to be the most popular name.

 At times Dugies hair gets a bit unruly so the guys from Limerick Civic Trust very kindly help out by giving him a hair cut.
 Eventually Dugie's head got very sore from being trampled on, so the Fairies and Elves had to put up the following sign:-

 MY NAME IS DUGIE.
 PLEASE DO NOT CLIMB ON MY HEAD.
 THANK YOU.

 Exquisite wood sculpture sign, very kindly donated to The Mill Road Fairy Garden by Pat Lawless.

 All the bugs and insects creeping and crawling around the Fairy Garden needed a home too, so Pat Lysaght made and donated the Bug Hotel, much to the delight of the Fairies and Elves.

-The fairies living at Mill Road Fairy Garden now, are all gentle and beautiful, they live a joyous life, swimming from the rocks in the Mill Race and gliding down the sluice, poling on Corbally falls and dancing in the moonlight to their own sweet music.
+The fairies living at Mill Road Fairy Garden, are all gentle and beautiful, they live a joyous life, swimming from the rocks in the Mill Race and gliding down the sluice, poling on Corbally falls and dancing in the moonlight to their own sweet music.

 Traditions of the fairies show that they love beauty and splendour, grace of movement, music and dance, everything in fact, that is artistic.

-The fairies and elves have a post box too, "Rosaleen" the Fairy Queen personally attends to all the mail and is very pleased with all the lovely letters and drawings.
+The fairies and elves have a post box too, "Rosaleen" the Fairy Queen personally attends to all the mail and is very pleased with the lovely letters and drawings received.

 If you should catch a fairy